 The best part for me is the broiling at the end.
 It’s both crispy AND soft.
 The best of both worlds!

-What should I do with left overs?
+What should I do with pork tenderloin leftovers?

 There are a few things you can do with leftover pork loin.
 First, you can slice it and serve it as sandwiches.
 Add some BBQ sauce or other condiments to the sandwich for extra flavor.